GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 - Pressing a key on either a physical or onscreen keyboard.

 {% Aside 'important' %}
 Hovering and scrolling does not factor into INP.
-However, scrolling with the keyboard (space bar, page up, page down, and so forth) involves a keystroke, which may trigger other events that INP _does_ measure.
+However, scrolling with the keyboard (space bar, arrow keys, page up and page down keys, and so on) involves a keystroke that may trigger other events that INP _does_ measure.
 Any resulting scrolling is _not_ factored into how INP is calculated.
 {% endAside %}

 Interactions happen in the main document or in `<iframe>` elements embedded in the document&mdash;for example clicking play on an embedded video.
 End users will not be aware what is in an `<iframe>` or not.
 Therefore, INP within `<iframe>` elements are needed to measure the user experience for the top level page.

 {% Aside %}
-JavaScript Web APIs will not have access to the iframe contents so may not be able to measure INP within an iframe and this will [show as a difference between CrUX and RUM](/crux-and-rum-differences/#iframes).
+JavaScript Web APIs will not have access to the `<iframe>` contents so may not be able to measure INP within an iframe and this will [show as a difference between CrUX and RUM](/crux-and-rum-differences/#iframes).
 {% endAside %}

 Interactions may consist of two parts, each with multiple events.
 For example, a keystroke consists of the `keydown`, `keypress`, and `keyup` events.
 Tap interactions contain `pointerup` and `pointerdown` events.
 The event with the longest duration within the interaction is chosen as the interaction's latency.